devopsnoson/onairparking-frontend-test/README.md

 ## The problem

 You need to create a coupon page with some coupons that will be shared by our users.
-You can found the design at **design** directory in this repository.
+You can find the design at **design** directory in this repository.

 ## The solution

 - Fork this repository: [onairparking-frontend-test](https://github.com/devopsnoson/onairparking-frontend-test)
+- See the recommentations
 - After the implementation Create a Pull Request
 - Any doubts please contact the owner of this repository or the people that are interviewing you.

 ## Recommendations

 - We use [tailwindcss](https://tailwindcss.com) for styling, grid, space, font-size, font-weight, etc. and [ant.design](https://ant.design) for components.
 Sometimes we create a component with tailwind and ant.design.
+- Think in componentization.
 - Worry about the UX and UI of the design.
 - Use Git with good commit messages.
 - We use [mobX](https://mobx.com) for state management.
 But for this test use only React Hooks if necessary.